MatthiasPeltzer/vidply/README.md

 - Error messages and notifications
 - ARIA labels for screen readers

-Easy to add more languages via the i18n system
+**Custom Translations**: Easily add your own languages by loading JSON or YAML translation files via data attributes or JavaScript options.
+The player automatically detects the HTML `lang` attribute and loads matching translations.

 ## Installation